skypjack/entt/docs/md/meta.md

 ```

 Furthermore, all them are also returned by specific overloads that provide the
-caller with iterable objects.
+caller with iterable ranges of top-level elements.
 As an example:

 ```cpp
 for(auto data = entt::resolve<my_type>().data()) {